Annual Races FAQs

 There will be medical support personnel at the start and finish line and along the course.
 If you need medical attention, find the nearest medical station, bearing in mind that you may have just passed it.
 If you are not able to make it to an aid station by yourself, notify a volunteer, a spectator or another runner to notify the nearest aid station of your location and condition.
 Aid Stations will have the ability to contact the race's medical staff to provide you with help.
 If your situation is life threatening, call 911 immediately.

 On the half marathon, there are 8 water stations spread over the course near Mile 1, Mile 2, Mile 3.5, Mile 5.5, Mile 7.5, Mile 9.5, Mile 11 and Mile 12.
 For the 5K, there will be 2 water stations.
 Bathrooms are available on Oven Island (Registration Area) by the baseball fields.
 Bathrooms are also available along the half marathon route at First Presbyterian Church and at the Park n Ride.
 Sport drinks and/or Goo will be available at some water stations.

 Yes.
 The awards ceremony will follow the Kids Race.
 The overall male and female winners in each event are not eligible for an age bracket award.

 For the Half Marathon, each finisher will be awarded a finishers medal.
 Additionally, there will be an overall male and female veteran winner, overall male and female winner, and age bracket winners for both the Half Marathon and 5K.

-Kids Race finishers will receive a participation ribbon and age bracket awards.
+Kids Race finishers will receive age bracket awards.